z3ngine/GetClean_CourseProject/HAR_analysis_CodeBook.md

 > HAR.Mean.StdDeviation.All <- prepare.Mean.StdDeviation.HAR()

 ###Cleaning of the data
 Of the 561 features recorded in the original HAR dataset, this project extracts 66 features only based on the naming convention of the feature name containing the text "mean()" or "std()".
-The code deliberately excludes the following features as non "true" mean or standard deviation measures, or because they are derivative measures of the base mean and standard deviation measures:
+The code deliberately excludes the following features as non "true" mean or standard deviation measures, or because they are derivative measures of the base mean and standard deviation measures:<br/>
- - meanFreq() - represents a weighted average and not a true mean
+ - meanFreq() - represents a weighted average and not a true mean<br/>
- - angle() variables such as angle(X,gravityMean) - these are on-processed measures representing an angle between 2 "true" mean variables or a "true" mean and another variable.
+ - angle() variables such as angle(X,gravityMean) - these are on-processed measures representing an angle between 2 "true" mean variables or a "true" mean and another variable. <br/>

 For fast analysis, but also with reference back to the source data, both the activity_id and activity_name are included in the tidy data.
-There is no further data available on the subject for each sample so only the subject_id is returned.
+There is no further data available on the subject for each sample so only the subject_id is returned.<br/>

 Further information relating to the transform functions can be found [in the project's README file](README.md)